-ISKRA, the electro-technical company, the ‘cash cow’ of non-aligned, socialist Yugoslavia.
+ISKRA, 'Spark' in English, was the electro-technical and telecommunications company of non-aligned, socialist Yugoslavia.
 One of their first major products was to build enough 35mm film projectors so every town could have its own movie theater and each Yugoslav citizen could enter the world of film fiction.
 It created the most stylish and copied telephones in the world.
 Their computer-department was bigger than Microsoft.
-When Gorbachev visited ISKRA in 1985, he was there to investigate why the New York Times called it ‘the recipe for success in doing business with the West.’
+When Gorbachev visited ISKRA in March of 1988, he was there to investigate what the New York Times called the Yugoslav ‘cash cow -- and the recipe for success in doing business with the West.’

-This is a story of ISKRA and its family of inventors, set against a backdrop of the Cold war, in a misunderstood country that no longer exists…
+This is a story ISKRA and the Slovenian family of inventors, set against a backdrop of the Cold war, in a misunderstood country that no longer exists…